+You can use any edition of the books listed below, some other equivalent textbook, or no book at all.

+Physics 10 uses Hewitt's Conceptual Physics.

+Physics 50 uses James Walker's Physics

+Physics 2A - 2C series uses Halliday, Resnick and Walker

+Physics 4A - 4C series uses Physics for Scientists and engineers by Serway and Jewett.
+Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd edition

+For chapter 1 (Intro to Physics generally for physics 50, 2A and 4A only), I like the Open Stax textbook which you will be required to read as a Practice at Home (PH) assignment.
+See below for info about PH assignments

-Physics 10 uses Hewitt's conceptual physics.
-Physics 50 uses James Walker, physics 2A - 2C series uses Halliday, Resnick and Walker and physics 4A - 4C series uses Serway and Jewett.
-Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd.
-You can use any edition of any of the textbooks or some other book that you prefer.
-You are not required to buy any specific textbook but you must use some textbook!, in order to do required chapter outlines.
-Textbook HW questions and problems will be made available to you, electronically by email, if you choose to not use the "official" textbook
+You are not required to buy any specific textbook but you must use some textbook (or online source) in order to do required Chapter Summaries (CS)... but it could be any equivalent book that you like (or is inexpensive) or is online.
+Textbook HW assignments (THW) from the "official" textbook will be made available to you at the library or by email, if you choose to not use the "official" textbook.